audiyofan/Soco2/README.rst

 ------------------

-The project was made on printed circuit board ( all files are included in Kicad folder ) This version does not use the PNK, the 6S19P's CCS is decoupled and has zener protection that prevents slippage cathode voltage on the higer swing
+The project was made on printed circuit board ( all files are included in Kicad folder )

+This version does not use the PNK,

+And the 6S19P's CCS is decoupled and has zener protection that prevents slippage cathode voltage on the higer swing

-Power is succinct and yet respects the constants time Local feedback of -1 dB, improve the damping factor
+Power is succinct and yet respects the constants time

+Local feedback of -1 dB, improve the damping factor

 .. image:: built_version/schematics/Soco2_built_amp.png